-This blog is part 2 of our multi-post blog series on STIG vs. CIS.
+This blog is part 2 of our multi-post blog series on STIG vs CIS.
 In this second post, we’re continuing to unpack the differences between the Center for Internet Security’s CIS Benchmarks and the US Department of Defense Systems Agency (DISA) Security Technical Implementation Guides (STIG).
-You can view part 1 here if you missed it!

 First the good news: they’re both similar, and for good reason—there are only so many ways to configure a system for security.

 STIGs tend to slant toward US Government requirements.
 Read the contents, and you’ll see that for documents are littered with callouts to the Defense Information Systems Agency (DISA) and other US Government agencies.
 They also include specific US Government-mandated language for things like login prompts, etc. Just because STIGs are usually targeted to the government doesn’t mean that they can’t be used by the private sector as well.
 Many commercial and even foreign governments rely on STIG guidance because of the inherent trust and respect they have for the STIG’s heavily researched and reviewed guidance.
 It’s important to note that STIGs often are defined with significant input from the vendors.

 It should come as no surprise that CIS baselines are more common in commercial organizations, but in fact, they’re also used in many US Government civilian agencies.
 They are also heavily peer-reviewed, and member vendors participate in the CIS control creation and validation process.

 Operating systems and Applications Coverage